gacierno/automate_IA_tasks/rules_v3.md

 TYPE is not a suggestion.
 It is a behavioral constraint.
 If the agent violates TYPE, execution must stop and report deviation.

+## 6. TYPE Persistence Rule

+The active TYPE remains in effect until explicitly changed by the user using a new TYPE declaration.
+Implicit intent or action requests do NOT change TYPE.
+If a user request conflicts with the active TYPE, the agent must:
+1. Stop execution.
+2. Report the conflict.
+3. Request explicit TYPE transition.

 End of Protocol.